 Protocol Buffers is perfect for Flutter apps.
 It provides smaller message sizes and faster serialization compared to JSON, which means better battery life, reduced data usage, and faster app performance.
 This is especially valuable for mobile apps where bandwidth and battery matter.

 This guide shows you how to use Protocol Buffers in Dart and Flutter applications.
 We'll use simple examples and focus on real-world mobile app scenarios.
-Dart's clean syntax makes working with protobuf straightforward.
+Compare with JSON serialization to see the benefits.

 What You'll Need